kddnewton/kddnewton.github.io/src/projects.md

 ### Other

+* [kddeisz/kevindeisz.com](https://github.com/kddeisz/kevindeisz.com) - The source code for this website
 * [kddeisz/pokerpg-builder](https://github.com/kddeisz/pokerpg-builder) - Webapp for building pokemon in PokeRPG
 * [kddeisz/wm-memories](https://github.com/kddeisz/wm-memories) - An app for storing memories from W&amp;M